VisualSource/visualsource.github.io/packages/multi-step-form/README.md

 ### What I learned

-One of the major things i learned was that you can use a fieldset element to catch the :valid and :invalid pseudo-classes which makes it easier to to style other element dependent on the input element state.
+One of the major things i learned was that you can use a fieldset element to catch the :valid and :invalid pseudo-classes which makes it easier to to style other elements dependent on the input element state.

 ```html
 <fieldset>